-It would help if you learned to accept your thoughts relating to HOCD for them not to grow stronger; you can see this in the video below.
-You might have watched this on my main HOCD page, but I’ve included it here again to save you the bother of jumping back and forth.
+It would help if you learned to accept your thoughts relating to HOCD so they not to grow stronger; you can see this in the video below.
+You might have watched this on my main HOCD page, but I’ve included it again to save you from jumping back and forth.

-The language – the words that you use to talk to yourself inside your head will not be neutral; they will make you feel something.
-How you talk about HOCD inside your head will more than likely make you feel anxious.
+The language – the words you use to talk to yourself inside your head will not be neutral; they will make you feel something.
+How you talk about HOCD inside your head will likely make you anxious.
 Using ACT, you will learn to take this strong emotional reaction away.
-This is important, as it is the strong feeling that you get that makes you carry out your compulsions – the things you do to reassure yourself or make yourself feel better.
+This is important, as it is a strong feeling you get that makes you carry out your compulsions – the things you do to reassure yourself or make yourself feel better.

 The problem is not that your sexual preference has changed.
-The problem is how you are reacting to what is going on inside your head – and this you can change.
+The problem is how you react to what is happening inside your head – and this you can change.

 Read more on Act at ContextualScience